UNVERIFIED

 As we moved into the 20th century, the phrase became more commercial.
 Advertisers realized that fear of the future and respect for the past were powerful motivators.
 In particular, banks and insurance companies utilized these themes to sell security.

 In 1923, a New Jersey newspaper ran an ad for a loan association.
 It read: “Yesterday Is History.
 Tomorrow is a mystery, today is the day.”
-This is strikingly close to our modern version.
+This is strikingly close to our modern version of “the past is history. the future is a mystery. today is a quote origin.”
 However, it lacks the punchline.
 It misses the “gift/present” wordplay.

 Throughout the 1920s and 1930s, variations appeared frequently.
 A Wisconsin bank ad in 1928 declared that the “present is life.”
 Another ad in 1932 described today as a “Golden Moment.”
 Clearly, copywriters were circling the idea.
 They understood the sentiment but hadn’t yet found the perfect wording.